They've been on the staff a long time and are experienced (3,5)

 'time' becomes 'old' (old is a kind of time).

-'are experienced' becomes 'hands' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'are experienced' becomes 'hands' (I can't explain this - if you can you should believe this answer much more).

 'old'+'hands'='OLD HANDS'